f1shuu/wordle/README.md

 If a letter is hightlighted in green, it appears in the hidden word on this particular position.
 Good luck! :)

 *Game still in development.
-Some minor bugs may occur.*
+Minor bugs may occur.*
 <sub>by f1shu</sub>